Professor-G/pyBIA/docs/source/Godines & Prescott 2025.rst

 Final Catalogs and Candidates
 -----------

-We can now compile a complete catalog of all the cataloged sources in NDWFS Boötes, which will include the iForest and CNN probability scores.
-As the catalogs used thus far have omitted the RA and DEC, in this code we compile a final complete catalog with all the scores and segmentation-based features after which we add the RA and DEC positions, which are available in this file: `ndwfs_bootes_extracted_from_DW <https://drive.google.com/file/d/1KEje_5UdmDeBuM5XXLQ63tv05qKsGUzX/view?usp=sharing>`_.
+We can now compile a complete catalog of all the sources in NDWFS Boötes, incorporating both the iForest and CNN probability scores.
+Because the catalogs used thus far have omitted RA and DEC, this code produces a final comprehensive catalog containing all scores and segmentation-based features, after which we append the RA and DEC positions from the following file: `ndwfs_bootes_extracted_from_DW <https://drive.google.com/file/d/1KEje_5UdmDeBuM5XXLQ63tv05qKsGUzX/view?usp=sharing>`_.

 .. code-block:: python